 - Sodium citrate, a type of salt that is commonly added to club soda and processed cheese, can turn the cheese of your choice into a perfect cheese sauce.

 - Extra grated cheese folded in creates tiny pockets of stretchy, intensely flavored melted cheese.

 - A buttery panko bread crumb topping bakes up crisp, with a light crunchiness.

 - Yield:Makes one 9- by 13-inch baking dish, serving 8

 - 1 pound (450g) elbow macaroni

 - 5 tablespoons (75g) unsalted butter, divided

 Add panko to a small mixing bowl.
-Melt the remaining 3 tablespoons butter, then add to panko and mix until evenly coated.
+Melt remaining 3 tablespoons butter, then add to panko and mix until evenly coated.
 Season with salt.
 Scatter panko all over surface of mac and cheese in an even layer.
-Bake on top rack until browned and bubbling, about 45 minutes (ovens can vary, check often to prevent top from burning).
+Bake on top rack of oven until browned and bubbling, about 45 minutes (ovens can vary; check often to prevent top from burning).